The number of clients using equity release to repay debt, or to...

 You don’t have to cut what you like out completely, but reducing the cost by half can mean that your emergency fund is saved up much quicker!

 Take on a money saving challenge: Many people need a goal to work towards when saving up money.
 Taking part in a moneysaving challenge gives you something to work towards.
-Every year, Ricky Willis a.k.a Skint Dad runs a 1p Saving Challenge on his website.
+Our Charley was able to save £700 through the Skint Dad 1p Saving Challenge.
 There are variations of the challenge, so pick the one that’s right for you.

 Ricky predicts that you can save over £650 a year by taking part in this money challenge.
 That could easily pay for a new washing machine if your current one kicks the bucket.